saifulislamdev/budcode-backend/endpoints.md

 ### Result

 If successful, results in `201` status code and message.
-Otherwise, results in `400` or `500` error status codes with messages about the error.
+Otherwise, results in a `400` or `500` error status code with a message about the error.

 ## GET `/users/:id`